-This evening course on 5th February 2018 will introduce participants to bat ecology throughout their annual cycle, with an emphasis on the hibernation period.
+This evening course will introduce participants to bat ecology throughout their annual cycle, with an emphasis on the hibernation period.
 Participants will gain an understanding of what physically happens to bats during hibernation, including their metabolism.
 Participants will learn which are the optimal hibernation sites and which factors play crucial roles at providing an optimal environment for hibernation.
 The presentation will introduce a variety of different hibernation sites and explain which bat species use them (e.g. cellars, mines, caves, walls etc.).

 Various case studies will be used to demonstrate the different approaches taken by different consultancies with regard to hibernation sites.
 This will describe the development projects, the hibernation sites that were impacted by the developments, survey methods used and mitigation.